big-data-and-economics/lead-hackathon/README.md

 You should give clear recommendations to the city related to your project.
 Give some concise explanations of the take aways from your analysis and what the city should do next.
 This could include recommendations for future research, data collection, and ways to improve lead abatement.

-## Group co-evaluation
+### Group co-evaluation

 After you submit everything, I will ask you all to provide an evaluation of the members of your group, including yourself.
 This will help me to understand how you all worked together and how you all contributed to the project.
+You are not formally grading one another, but giving a numeric and verbal evaluation of how you all worked together on the components of the project.

 I ask that you fill the form out for each member of your group.
 (Sadly, Google does not have dynamic forms that allow me to do this for you, so you will need to fill it out for each member of your group.)

-### Example
+#### Example

 For each group member do the following starting with yourself and then moving to the next group member: